money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 - _MoC state Contracts_: They keep MoC state variables and logic (MoC, MoCState, MoCBucketContainer, MoCSettlement, MoCBurnout)
 - _MoC pure logic Contracts & Libraries_: Functional extensions of the above merely to have responsibility separation and contracts size (aka deploy fee) low.
 (MoCHelperLib, MoCLibConnection, MoCConverter, MoCExchange, MoCConnector, MoCBProxManager, MoCInrate, MoCWhitelist, MoCBase)
-- _Tokens_: Tokens backed by the system (OwnerBurnableToken, DocToken, BProToken)
+- _Tokens_: Tokens backed by the system (OwnerBurnableToken, DocToken, BProToken, MoCToken)
 - _External Dependencies_: External contracts the system relies on, in this case the Oracle or price provider; this could evolve independently of MoC system as along as the interface is maintained.
 (PriceProvider)

 Also you can read official information about [MoC architecture and Money on Chain's smart contracts](https://github.com/money-on-chain/main-RBTC-contract/blob/master/MOC.md)